-- The balance of $1300 is due by the third day of clinic.
+- The balance is due by the fourth day of clinic.

 - Scholarships are available on a need-based basis.

-- Thanks to the Brenda Malepeai Endowment and other generous donors we are fortunate enough to offer partial to full scholarships to some of the attendees.
-Please contact Dan Hudock (firstname.lastname@example.org) for more information.
+- Thanks to the Brenda Bertsch-Malepeai Memorial fund, Malcom Fraser Grant funds, and other generous donors we are fortunate enough to offer partial to full scholarships to some of the attendees.
+Please contact Dan Hudock (email@example.com) for more information.